deeplearning4j/deeplearning4j/java-ai.md

 [Encog](http://www.heatonresearch.com/encog/) is a Java machine learning framework that supports many machine learning algorithms.
 It was developed by Jeff Heaton, of Heaton Research.
 The official website provides documentation and examples.

+## Reinforcement Learning

+### Eclipse RL4J

+[RL4J](https://github.com/deeplearning4j/rl4j) is a reinforcement learning library for Java that is part of the Eclipse Deeplearning4j framework.
+[RL4J examples for A3C and Deep-Q learning are here](https://github.com/deeplearning4j/dl4j-examples/tree/master/rl4j-examples).

+### Burlap

+The [Brown-UMBC Reinforcement Learning and Planning](http://burlap.cs.brown.edu/) is for the use and development of single or multi-agent planning and learning algorithms and domains to accompany them.

+## Scientific Computing/Numerical Computing for Java

+All machine learning libraries depend on some form of scientific computing.

+### Eclipse ND4J: Numpy for the JVM

+[ND4J](https://nd4j.org/) stands for n-dimensional arrays for Java.
+An n-dimensional array is also called a tensor.
+ND4J is Numpy for the JVM.
+It is the most powerful and flexible scientific computing framework available for JVM languages such as Java and Scala.
+ND4J uses [JavaCPP](https://github.com/bytedeco/javacpp) and [libnd4j](https://github.com/deeplearning4j/libnd4j) (a C++ library) to perform large matrix manipulations efficiently.
+[ND4J Github Repository](https://github.com/deeplearning4j/nd4j).
+Unlike [jblas](http://jblas.org/), ND4J is under active development.

 ## <a name="intro">Other Introductory Resources</a>

 For people just getting started with deep learning, the following tutorials and videos provide an easy entrance to the fundamental ideas of feedforward networks: